 Enable the Children

 Poor health care contributes to high rates of physical and mental disability.
-Widespread misunderstanding and stigma make children with disabilities especially vulnerable and seen as a curse.
+Widespread misunderstanding and stigma make children living with disabilities especially vulnerable and seen as a curse.

 Project Information